 Factors to Consider when Determining Coach Pricing

-Typically, there is no definite amount that a consultant should charge for coaching.
-According to the Institute for Coaching, there are a set of factors that you should take into account before settling on your final pricing.
+Typically, there is no definite amount that a consultant should charge.
+There are a set of factors that you should take into account before settling on your final pricing.
 These include:

 - The Client- Different clients, based on the size of their businesses, will pay differently.